Rain Delays International Crickets Return In England-West Indies Test - UrduPoint

 Rain Delays International Cricket's Return In England-West Indies Test

-Rain delayed the start on Wednesday of the first Test between England and the West Indies at Southampton, the first international match since March
+Rain meant there was no play before lunch on Wednesday's opening day of the first Test between England and the West Indies at Southampton, the first international cricket match since March

-Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 8th Jul, 2020 ) :Rain delayed the start on Wednesday of the first Test between England and the West Indies at Southampton, the first international match since March.
+Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 8th Jul, 2020 ) :Rain meant there was no play before lunch on Wednesday's opening day of the first Test between England and the West Indies at Southampton, the first international cricket match since March.

 The eagerly anticipated fixture marks the sport's global return from months of coronavirus-enforced lockdown.